liesnikov/extensible-elaborator/paper/main.md

 checkType (S.Lam lam) ty = do
   mtyA <- createMetaTerm
   mtx <- createUnknownVar
-  mtyB <- extendCtx (I.TypeSig (I.Sig mtx mtyA))
+  -- extend the context with a new variable signature mtyB <- extendCtx (I.TypeSig (I.Sig mtx mtyA))
                     (createMetaTerm)
-  let mbnd = bind mtx mtyB
-  let metaPi = I.Pi mtyA mbnd
+  -- metaPi is the shape we want ty to be in let metaPi = I.Pi mtyA (bind mtx mtyB)

   constrainEquality ty metaPi I.Type
   -- rest of the traversal can now use mtyA and mbnd